Kierstin said "I Do" over eight years ago in front of her local judge. It was actually pretty romantic.

 Soothe offended distant-relatives, and curious friends with We Got Married! announcements.

-Use a site like Minted or Tinyprints to create announcements that include a picture of you and your partner on your special day with the courthouse prominently in the background so as to say, "It's not just you--it's everyone!"
+Use a site like Minted or Tinyprints to create announcements that include a picture of you and your partner on your wedding day with the courthouse prominently in the background so as to say, "It's not just you--it's everyone!"
 Include important details like the when and where and a heartfelt note expressing their importance in your lives.